 Not Made in America

-Finally, these aren’t made in America, and here’s why that matters: If a flood or accident puts your water softener out of commission, you or your insurance company must pay, and the overseas vendor is off the hook.
+Finally, most of these aren’t made in America, and here’s why that matters: If a flood or accident puts your water softener out of commission, you or your insurance company must pay, and the overseas vendor is off the hook.
 Water softeners from overseas are also made from cheap, shoddy parts.

 What’s the Verdict?